Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: The Ophiuchus Architecture

 \subsection{Spatial Convolution}

-Spatial convolutions update representations through message passing within k-nearest spatial neighbors.
-Message representations incorporate SO(3) signals from the vector difference between neighbor coordinates, and we aggregate messages with permutation-invariant means.
-After aggregation, we linearly transform the vector representations into a single vector that is used to update the coordinates.
+To capture interactions of residues that are close in three-dimensional space, we introduce the Spatial Convolution.
+This operation updates representations and positions through message passing within k-nearest spatial neighbors.
+Message representations incorporate SO(3) signals from the vector difference between neighbor coordinates, and we aggregate messages with a permutation-invariant means.
+After aggregation, we linearly transform the vector representations into a an update for the coordinates.